langflow-ai/langflow/docs/docs/Configuration/configuration-cli-new.md

 The Langflow command line interface (Langflow CLI) is the main interface for managing and running the Langflow server.

-## Commands reference
+## CLI command options

-The following sections list the available CLI commands and their options, as well as any corresponding [environment variables](./environment-variables.md).
+The following sections describe the available CLI commands and their options, as well as their corresponding [environment variables](./environment-variables.md).

 ### langflow